 The owl, the nocturnal inhabitant par excellence, the teller of darkness, the bearer of a verse that ripples the darkness, is an animal to which, over the centuries, a rich symbolism has been associated.
 Let’s learn more about the meaning of a owl as a spirit animal, dream interpretation, and more.

 In all cultures and in all historical times, this bird has often been associated with esotericism but, while in today’s everyday use it takes on exclusively negative meanings, in many traditions it has taken on and still assumes positive values.

-The powers and forces recognized to the Owl are enormous, an integral vision of the animal goes beyond the contrast between good owl and bad owl and advises, diplomatically, to enter into the graces of this figure to direct its evil spells elsewhere.
+The powers and forces recognized to the Owl are enormous, an integral vision of the animal goes beyond the contrast between a good owl and bad owl and advises, diplomatically, to enter into the graces of this figure to direct its evil spells elsewhere.

-That’s why we often see the symbol of an owl hanging from a door or gate – it, with its powers, becomes a precious ally, in fight against the enemies.
+That’s why we often see the symbol of an owl hanging from a door or gate – it, with its powers, becomes a precious ally, in the fight against the enemies.

 Symbolism of an Owl in Different Cultures